Dutch CleanTech Challenge 2021

 The CleanTech Challenge provides entrepreneurial students the chance to work out their innovative ideas from the concept stage to a final business plan, with the help of professionals throughout the process.

-Timeline 2020-2021
+Timeline 2023-2024

-Preliminary Kick-off CleanTECH Challenge 2021
+Preliminary Kick-off CleanTECH Challenge 2024

 During the Preliminary Kick-off we will inform you about all our upcoming events, what to expect of the CleanTech Challenge and what’s in it for you!

-January 21st
+January 18th

-Make sure you have registered yourself and your team before January 31st to participate in the CleanTech Challenge 2021!
+Make sure you have registered yourself and your team before February 11th to participate in the CleanTech Challenge 2024!

 Build and refine your ideas and skills at the workshop sessions.
 Through these extensive workshops from leading experts in the field of cleantech and innovation you will take your idea to the next level!

-Deadline Executive Summary hand-in
+Deadline executive summary hand-in

 After you have participated in the workshops and have had some more time to develop your idea, it is time to hand in your executive summary.
 This summary is the foundation of your work that is ultimately refined into your cleantech solution!